nlohmann/std_json/proposal.md

 - `std::domain_error` if the a key of the key-value pairs is not a string. it is not possible to create all pairs.

-*Complexity:* The same complexity to create the underlying data structure defined by `ObjectType` and linear time in size of the initializer list.
+*Complexity:* The same complexity to create the underlying data structure defined by `object_type` and linear time in size of the initializer list.